 Our ability to successfully pursue our growth strategy will also depend on our ability to attract, motivate and retain existing and new personnel.
 We experience intense competition for qualified senior management and other key personnel (including scientific, technical, manufacturing, engineering, financial and sales personnel) in the additive manufacturing industry, especially in the greater Boston area.
 In addition, we have experienced increased competition and shortages for skilled labor, particularly for the key roles noted above.
 Our personnel are generally employed on an at-will basis, which means that they could terminate their employment with us at any time.
 There can be no assurance that we will be able to retain our current key personnel or attract new persons to join our organization in the future.
 Some of our competitors for these employees have greater resources and more experience, making it difficult for us to compete successfully for key personnel.
+If our stock does not perform as well as other companies' our equity incentive programs may have reduced retentive value.
 These pressures could result in increased costs in order to provide competitive compensation packages to attract and retain key personnel.
 Moreover, new employees may not be as productive as we expect since we may face challenges in adequately integrating them into our workforce and culture.
 If we cannot attract and retain sufficiently qualified technical employees for our research product development activities, as well as experienced sales and marketing personnel, we may be unable to develop and commercialize new products and enhancements to existing products.